pajbot/pajbot/docs/variables.md

 `number_format` - format numbers using `,`
 `or_else` - if the previous filter failed, return what is specified
 `or_broadcaster`/`or_streamer` - if the previous filter failed, return the streamer's name
 `slice` - slice the string like a python3 string - see https://www.digitalocean.com/community/tutorials/how-to-index-and-slice-strings-in-python-3 (NOTE: We don't support what they call 'stride')
+`randomchoice` - picks a random value from the ones provided.
+Example: `$(randomchoice:"foo", "bar", "baz")`

 #### Time Since